5 Simple Linear Regression

 Looking at this output, we can see how the values of both variables distribute.
 For example, the median fertility rate was 2, whereas the median life expectancy was 75.14 years.
 The middle 50% of fertility rates was between 1.6 and 3.2 (the first and third quartiles), and the middle 50% of life expectancies was from 69.36 to 78.31.

 In particular, when the two variables are numerical, we can compute the correlation coefficient.
 Generally speaking, coefficients are quantitative expressions of a specific phenomenon.
-A correlation coefficient is a quantitative expression of the strength of the linear relationship between two numerical variables.
+A correlation coefficient measures the strength of the linear relationship between two numerical variables.
 Its value goes from -1 and 1 where:

 Figure 5.1 gives examples of nine different correlation coefficient values for hypothetical numerical variables \(x\) and \(y\).